 - Transient and frequency domain analysis of linear time-invariant (LTI) models – linearity, time-invariance, impulse response and convolution, oscillations and damping, the Laplace transform and transfer functions, frequency response and bode plots, lumped versus distributed parameter transfer functions, poles, zeros, and resonance, stability of circuits, modelling and simulation with simulation tools;

 - Electrical network models – one-port elements, impedance functions, two-port elements, dependent sources, matrix representations of two-ports, driving point impedances and network functions, ladder and lattice networks, passive versus active networks, multi-stage modelling and design, and multi-port generalisations;

 - Analysis and design of networks involving ideal and non-ideal operational amplifiers with emphasis on the design of active filters and broadband circuits with specific frequency characteristics;

-On completing this subject it is expected that the student be able to:
+On completing this subject, students should be able to: